 AMIGOS gives you an exciting chance to have an adventure and explore the world outside of a classroom.
 You will live in a new country and work on sustainable community service projects while living with a host family.
 These experiences prepare you for your future, improve your Spanish, and build your confidence.
 You develop leadership skills that will set you apart in college and throughout your career.
 With AMIGOS, you will learn about the world by living in it.
 Click here to explore our 2020 Summer Programs.

-December 9, 2019: Final deadline to join AMIGOS through the Phoenix Chapter
+April 7th: Final deadline to join AMIGOS through the National Chapter

 The AMIGOS Phoenix Chapter is part of a 25 Chapter Network that recruits, trains, and supports AMIGOS volunteers and families in their local community.
 The AMIGOS Phoenix Chapter recruits, trains, and supports AMIGOS participants and their families from the Phoenix metro area.
 Our chapter accepts volunteers September through December of the fall prior to each summer experience.
 During the months of January through May, Phoenix Chapter volunteers will take part in local training and fundraising events as they prepare for their AMIGOS experience.

 The Phoenix Chapter covers AMIGOS program costs through a combination of donor contacts through letter writing, yard sales, product sales, other fundraising, and a family fee contribution.
 We chose these activities to maximize our ability to provide the AMIGOS experience to all volunteers without regard to family financial circumstances.
 All volunteers are required to fully take part in each fundraising activity as fundraising skills are an important component of AMIGOS training program and raise awareness of AMIGOS programs in the community.